| Rip

 certain amount of time, and the sound quality

+may not be first-rate.
 You transfer files from your PC to your portable

 player using the software bundled with your player,